 Another difference between our list and the Flints' is that we are also interested in people who were natives of and/or already living in the Tierra Nueva, or new land, and joined Coronado's expedition when it came through.
 This includes the guides, Turk and Ysopete, among others.

-Because of the spotty information in the sources, out of the 377 people named on the Flints' roll, there are only 22 who we can be sure visited Texas.
-By the same token, there are only 28 who we are sure did not.
+Because of the spotty information in the sources, out of the 377 people named on the Flints' roll, there are only 26 who we can be sure visited Texas.
+By the same token, there are only 34 who we are sure did not.
 The large majority cannot be verified one way or the other.
 Still, the sources provide some clues that can help us make educated guesses about many of them.
-Using these clues, we have placed all of the names we have into one of five groups: 1) those whose presence in Texas is verified by the documentary record, 2) those whose presence in Texas, while not verified, can be assumed with close to 100 percent certainty, 3) those who, in our view, probably visited Texas, although there could be some reasonable doubt, 4) those who may have visited Texas, and 5) those who definitely did not visit Texas.
+Using these clues, we have placed all of the names we have into one of five groups: 1) those whose presence in Texas is verified by the documentary record, 2) those whose presence in Texas, while not verified, can be assumed with close to 100 percent certainty, 3) those who, in our view, probably visited Texas, although there could be some reasonable doubt, 4) those who may have visited Texas, and 5) those who definitely or probably did not visit Texas.
 This last group is omitted from this page; the first four groups are listed below.
 Altogether, there are 343 named individuals, plus a few anonymous natives, servants, and slaves.